pshiralagi/PES_S2020/PES_Project_4/readme.md

 a picture of the oscilloscope sending out an A (01000001).
 Please see the [A_SPI.jpg file](./doc/A_SPI.jpg)

+The full video demo is available in the [Demo.mp4 file](./doc/Demo.mp4)

+Printed read out of accelerometer values are available in [accelerometer_values.pdf file](./doc/accelerometer_values.pdf)

 I do not have any memory device I can connect to the oscilloscope at home.
 Please forgive the low image quality.

 - fsm1 is the state driven state machine that uses a polling i2c method to obtain accelerometer values